 When it’s time to shop for new HR software solutions, hang on to your hat.
-The sheer numbers of options are truly mind-boggling.
+The sheer number of options in the HR software market is mind-boggling.
 There’s HRIS, HRMS, HCM, and then some that vendors simply tout as “HR software”.
 How refreshingly quaint.
 Yet it doesn’t help much if you’re trying to weed out unacceptable systems.
-But with some careful analysis of what your enterprise actually needs to be able to do and how you prefer to do it, the selection (or rather, elimination) process becomes much simpler.
+But, with some careful analysis of what your enterprise actually needs to be able to do and how you prefer to do it, the selection (or rather, elimination) process becomes much simpler.

 The General Functionality of the HR Software

 First, consider what genre of HR software solutions is designed with the same perspective your HR department operates.
-For example, do you need software focused on:
+For example, do you need software that provides functionality in:

 • Recruiting new employees